mathlingua/mathlingua/docs/pages/index.md

 ## About the Author

-MathLingua is being developed by Dr. Dominic Kramer a mathematician, computer scientist, and Google software engineer.
+MathLingua is being developed by Dr. Dominic Kramer a mathematician, computer scientist, and senior software engineer.
 Dominic received his PhD in pure mathematics from Iowa State University and his research interests include the intersection of mathematics and computer science, in particular the foundations of mathematics, type theory, and language design.